Your RV awning probably isn’t one of your biggest concerns while you’re thinking about preventive maintenance on your RV.

-How you wash your awning depends on the type of material form which it’s made.
+How you wash your awning depends on the type of material from which it’s made.
 For either type, you can simply hose off the awning with straight water.
-Usually this is enough to keep the awning clean.
+Usually, this is enough to keep the awning clean.

 The less you scrub an awning the better.

 Scrubbing will gradually wear down the fabric and the manufacturer-applied water repellant coating.

 You may scrub vinyl awnings with a soft brush, water, and soap.

 Vinyl awnings are usually coated with a substance that discourages mildew growth, and it’s important not to scrub so hard that you end up rubbing the coating off.